 Facebook also announced their planned release of a desktop app for Messenger.
 This update won’t change the functionality much, but it will definitely provide a more visually appealing interface and make the platform even more accessible.

-- The Chatfuel team attended two of roughly a dozen breakout sessions about Messenger over the course of the conference.
+- Breakout sessions 💻 The Chatfuel team attended two of roughly a dozen breakout sessions about Messenger over the course of the conference.
 Why only two?
 The lines for each one snaked out the door and down the hall.
-Many reached capacity, so they had to turn scores of people away!
+Many reached capacity, so they had to turn lots of people away.
 Though it's a shame we didn't get to sit in on more sessions, it’s a great illustration of the fact that the demand for Messenger and its new features is bigger than ever.

-- The key refrain from Zuckerberg and other Facebook representatives on stage was: “The future is private.”
+- Focus on messaging 💬 The key refrain from Zuckerberg and other Facebook representatives on stage was: “The future is private.”
 They told attendees that, if they could rebuild Facebook from the ground up today, they’d focus on messaging because it’s more intimate and provides a powerful connection.
 That’s more great news for us here at Chatfuel!

-- The last point was not a new announcement, but Facebook reiterated at F8 that businesses will have to start paying to send Subscription broadcasts (which Chatfuel now refers to as Reengage messages), which are messages you send to people who haven’t interacted with your bot in the past 24 hours.
-Promotional messages, which use the Update tag to reach people who haveinteracted with your bot in the last 24 hours, will still be free.
+- Messenger policy changes 📝 The last point was not a new announcement, but Facebook reiterated at F8 that businesses will have to start paying to send Subscription broadcasts.
 Though there was some upset about this news originally, we believe it will be a positive change.
 The beauty of Messenger is that it’s used for intimate and meaningful conversations.
 That’s why it’s great to hear that Facebook is working to prevent spam messages and unsolicited, sales-focused content—like many businesses now send frequently via email.
 Because businesses will have to pay to reengage subscribers, you can bet they’ll only send their most important, valuable content.

 Learning about the newest features Facebook has planned for Messenger was exciting, and the chance to interact face-to-face with their team and many of our own clients was even more so.
 Our key takeaway from the entire F8 conference was this: There’s more forward momentum for Messenger than ever before.
 Messenger and its business applications are growing—fast.

 More and more businesses are taking an interest in Messenger and its marketing capabilities, and Facebook has noticed.
-They made it clear that Messenger is a key component of their strategy for the future, and we at Chatfuel are thrilled to continue building tools that move the Messenger ecosystem forward!
+They made it clear that Messenger is a key component of their strategy for the future.
+We at Chatfuel are thrilled to continue building tools that move the Messenger ecosystem forward.
+The function of Chatfuel is to help your business easily take advantage of conversational marketing and marketing automation via chatbots. 💡 Sign up for your free Chatfuel account to start building a no-code chatbot today.